 Vedi Temple architecture is marvelous and constructed on 36 pillars in octagonal shape which are spporting the domical ceiling.
 Temple is on a high platform and a double storeyed architectured.

 By Road: Vedi Temple is located in the Rajsamand district in the Kumbhalgarh Fort and 101 km from Udaipur.
 One can easily reach here by bus or taxi.

 By Rail: Vedi Temple is well connected through nearest Falna and Rani Railway station to major cities railway stations like Delhi, Agra, Mumbai, Chennai, Bikaner, Jodhpur, Jaipur, Ahmedabad.

-By Air: Vedi Temple can be reach through nearest Udaipur Airport which is well connected with regular domestic flights to Delhi, Kolkata, Mumbai, Ahmedabad, Jodhpur and Jaipur.
+By Air: Vedi Temple can be reached through nearest Udaipur Airport which is well connected with regular domestic flights to Delhi, Kolkata, Mumbai, Ahmedabad, Jodhpur, and Jaipur.